 Key Stage 4 Curriculum Maps

-We would encourage parents and carers to spend time reviewing student’s sketchbooks and artwork to celebrate their success.
+To access the Super Curriculum for this subject please visit the Super Curriculum page HERE We would encourage parents and carers to spend time reviewing student’s sketchbooks and artwork to celebrate their success.
 We would encourage trips to local museums and galleries such as St Albans Gallery or galleries in London such as The National Gallery.
 Holidays are opportunities for our artists to engage with artwork from the local area.
 A trip to Cornwall for example could provide an opportunity to explore the St Ives School which played a key role in the developments in British art from the 1940s to the 1960s.
 We are always happy to provide guidance so please do get in touch or reference our Super Curriculum for ideas.
-We provide regular opportunities throughout the academic year such as St Albans Legacy project, The Memory project or The Royal Academy Young Artists Award.
-We run weekly KS3 Art and Photography clubs.
-We run an annual residential trip for our young artists.
-We encourage our our students to participate in our Young Arts Leaders programme.
+We provide regular opportunities throughout the academic year such as participating in St Albans Maltings Art Prize, The Memory project or The Royal Academy Young Artists Award.
+We run weekly KS3 Art, Textiles and Photography clubs.
+We run Open Studios to support our learners at KS4 and KS5 level.
+We encourage our students to participate in our Young Arts Leaders programme.
 We are a creative hub for UAL Future Creatives.
 We are delighted to be part of a highly innovative wider Arts team at Sandringham and continually seek to collaborate to provide cross-curricular opportunities for our students such as Arts Week and collaborative ELD days.
-UAL Future Creatives: https://www.arts.ac.uk/study-at-ual/short-courses/future-creativesHow parents/carers can support learning.
+UAL Future Creatives: https://www.arts.ac.uk/study-at-ual/short-courses/future-creativesSuper Curriculum

 Extra Curricular Activity